Return to main page

 6th Gateand rises and sets in the sixth portal one-and-thirty mornings(i.e. third month has 31 days) ...

-6th GateAnd the sun mounts up to make the day shorter and the night longer, and ... rises from it and sets thirty mornings(i.e. fourth month of 30 days begins the summer solstice) ...
+6th GateAnd the sun mounts up to make the day shorter and the night longer, and ... rises from it and sets thirty mornings(i.e. fourth month of 30 days contains the summer solstice) ...

 5th GateAnd the sun ... rises in the fifth portal for thirty mornings(i.e. fifth month has 30 days) ...